vtex-apps/io-documentation/docs/en/Recipes/development/setting-your-apps-billing-model.md

 After the steps above, you are all set.
 Now VTEX App Store will use all the saved billing metrics, registered by the method `saveBillingMetric`, according to each month to charge the app's users.
 It is not necessary to inform the date associated with each metric record because it will be used is implicitly defined.

 Each time a metric is saved, it is also recorded the date for each registry, and by the end of the month/cycle, it is known what metrics will be charged within a given date interval.

+>ℹ️ You can [contact the VTEX support team](https://help.vtex.com/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) to get more information about the contracts and accounts that have installed your app.